XingFramework/xing-generator-tester/README.md

 ---

 If you set an environment variable RUBY to a version number like '2.2.2', this script will create appropriate .ruby-version files in your generated xing project.
-If you also pass the flah